 The LSU School of Music offers a comprehensive music program with nearly 400 majors.
 It has over 50 faculty, 20 professional staff and 90 graduate assistants.
 It sponsors over 300 recitals, concerts, operas, and lectures each academic year.
 Degrees offered include the PhD (with concentrations in composition, music education, musicology and music theory), DMA (concentrations in choral conducting, performance, orchestral conducting, wind conducting), MM, BM, BME and BAM (Liberal Arts).

 The LSU School of Music has a rich history and tradition of musical excellence in academic and performance pursuits.
-Celebrating its centennial anniversary, the School of Music was one of the first music programs to be accredited by the National Association of Schools of Music in 1932.
-The same year, LSU Opera was established, which continues today as one of the oldest and most important university opera programs in the nation.
+Recently celebrating its centennial anniversary, the School of Music was one of the first music programs to be accredited by the National Association of Schools of Music in 1932.
+The same year, LSU Opera (now known as the Turner-Fischer Center for Opera) was established, which continues today as one of the oldest and most important university opera programs in the nation.
 With sustained excellence in its academic and performance programs, the School of the Music has been selected twice by LSU as a “Foundations of Excellence” program on campus.